larsvers/test-readme/README.md

 	- `datapointsWt` is the number of points weighted by the inverse cover.
 	- `pointDensity` is the hexagon's point density.
 	- `gridpoint` marks the hexagon as part of the initial hexgrid.
 This allows you to distinguish hexagons added by the data.
 Imprecise latitude and longitude data values can lead to the production of hexagons just outside the hexgrid. _d3.hexgrid_ will still capture and produce them.
 But you can spot and treat them by filtering for `gridpoint === 0`.
-	- `x` and `y`are the hexagon center positions in pixel coordinates.
+	- `x` and `y` are the hexagon centre positions in pixel coordinates.

 * `extentPoints` is the extent of point location counts over all hexagons in the form _[min number of points, max number of points]_.
 * `extentPointsWeighted` is the extent of point location counts weighted by their cover over all hexagons in the form _[min number of weighted points, max number of weighted points]_.